Azure/Avere/src/vfxt/README.md

   1. [configure your roles](#managed-identity-and-roles) - this is a one time operation for each subscription
   1. [deploy your vFXT](#deploying-the-vfxt-controller-and-vfxt-cluster) - there are three ways to deploy your vFXT cluster

-Once you have deployed your vFXT, proceed to the data ingest of the cluster described in the data ingest article: https://docs.microsoft.com/en-us/azure/avere-vfxt/avere-vfxt-data-ingest.
+After you have deployed your vFXT, proceed to the data ingest of the cluster described in the data ingest article: https://docs.microsoft.com/azure/avere-vfxt/avere-vfxt-data-ingest.

 The construction of this template and packaging for marketplace can be found in the [src](./src) directory.